Summary of Significant Accounting Policies

 Fair Value of Financial Instruments

-The Company's financial instruments primarily include cash, receivables and accounts payable.
-Due to the short-term nature of cash, receivables and accounts payable the carrying amounts of these assets and liabilities approximate their fair value.
+The Company's financial instruments primarily include cash, short term investments, and accounts payable.
+Due to the short-term nature of cash and accounts payable the carrying amounts of these assets and liabilities approximate their fair value.

-Fair value is defined as the price that would be received to sell an asset, or paid to transfer a liability, in an orderly transaction between market participants.
+Fair value is defined as the price that would be received to sell an asset, or paid to transfer a liability (an exit price), in an orderly transaction between market participants at the reporting date.
 A fair value hierarchy has been established for valuation inputs that gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
 The fair value hierarchy is as follows: